-The net income is reduced by income from foreign permanent establishments, rental and lease income from foreign real estate, gains from selling real estate, distributions from foundations or trusts, dividends and capital gains on the sale of shares and unrealised capital gains on shareholding in companies both in Liechtenstein and abroad.3 In general, dividend income and capital gains from the sale of shares are tax-exempt.
-As a result, not only income and capital gains from interests in partly or wholly owned subsidiaries, but also income and capital gains from shares held as part of a securities portfolio, are in principle tax-free.
+The net income is reduced by income from foreign permanent establishments, rental and lease income from foreign real estate, gains from selling real estate, distributions from foundations or trusts, dividends and capital gains on the sale of shares and unrealised capital gains on shareholdings in companies both in Liechtenstein and abroad.3 In general, dividend income and capital gains from the sale of shares are tax-exempt.
+As a result, not only income and capital gains from interests in partly or wholly owned subsidiaries, but also income and capital gains from shares held as part of a securities portfolio, are, in principle, tax-free.

 Further, a 'switchover' rule was introduced to ensure that taxable income resulting from a shareholding in a foreign entity, which has predominantly passive income and is subject to low (or no) taxation in its home state, will be additionally taxed in Liechtenstein.
-This 'switchover' from a tax-free dividend to taxable income applies if a Liechtenstein entity receives a dividend from a foreign tax-resident entity that has more than 50 per cent passive income over a multi-year period, if the foreign taxation, directly or indirectly, amounts to less than 50 per cent of the Liechtenstein tax.
+This switchover from a tax-free dividend to taxable income applies if a Liechtenstein entity receives a dividend from a foreign tax-resident entity that has more than 50 per cent passive income over a multi-year period if the foreign taxation, directly or indirectly, amounts to less than 50 per cent of the Liechtenstein tax.
 With regard to taxation at less than 50 per cent of the Liechtenstein tax, a distinction is made depending on the percentage of the shareholding in the foreign entity.
-Lower taxation is assumed if the shareholding is: (1) lower than 25 per cent and the local tax rate is less than 6.25 per cent; or (2) more than 25 per cent and the effective taxation is less than 50 per cent in a comparable domestic case.6
+Lower taxation is assumed if the shareholding is lower than 25 per cent and the local tax rate is less than 6.25 per cent; or more than 25 per cent and the effective taxation is less than 50 per cent in a comparable domestic case.6

-For the purpose of determining whether a foreign tax-resident entity that has more than 50 per cent passive income, 'passive income' means:7
+For the purpose of determining whether a foreign tax-resident entity that has more than 50 per cent passive income, passive income means:7

-- interest or other income from financial assets; royalties or other income from intellectual property; and income from finance leases;
+- interest or other income from financial assets, royalties or other income from intellectual property, and income from finance leases;

 - profit shares or distributions from foreign legal entities whose total income consists of more than 50 per cent of low-taxed passive income pursuant to (a) above, provided that this income was not generated in the course of an actual economic activity; and

-Dividends and capital gains from participations will continue to be tax exempt as long as the criteria set out above are not met.
+Dividends and capital gains from participations will continue to be tax-exempt as long as the criteria set out above are not met.
 However, Liechtenstein entities have to prove that these criteria are not met to claim tax exemption.9